Ooooh that smell. The corpse-scented lily has bloomed at Quad City Botanical Center. It smells like rotting flesh.

 "The flower will give off about three to four days of real strong, stinky odor," Ballou said.
 "C'mon in and smell it for yourself."

-The Quad City Botanical Center is open Monday thru Saturday from 10 a.m. to 4 p.m. and Sunday 11 a.m. to 4 p.m.
+The Quad City Botanical Center is open from 10 a.m. to 4 p.m.
+Monday through Saturday and 11 a.m. to 4 p.m.
+Sunday.